aredn/documentation/arednGettingStarted/node_admin.rst

 Ports (if available)
   The *Ports* section shows a table of the available port names at the top of each column, with configuration labels for each row along the left side, and checkboxes beneath the ports to show which settings have been assigned on each port.
 For more information about the standard AREDN® VLANs, refer to the *VLAN* description in the *Advanced Options* section of **Network** settings.

-  The example configuration above is for a *Mikrotik hAP ac2*.
+  The example configuration shown above is for a *Mikrotik hAP ac2*.

   - The first port is configured with the WAN checkbox selected.
 The data entry field to the right of the *vlan* label can contain any valid vlan identifier if it is required.
 The default for the multiport node in this example is no vlan (untagged).
 Leave the default value unless there is a specific reason why it must be changed for your situation.

   - The remaining ports in this example are identified as LAN ports.
-The middle ports have no special settings (untagged), but the last LAN port is configured as a DtD link port.
-It will have an Ethernet cable connecting it to another AREDN® node.
+The middle ports have no special settings (untagged), but the last LAN port is configured as a DtD link port which will have an Ethernet cable connecting it to another AREDN® node.

   If you want to change a port's configuration, simply check or uncheck the settings desired on each port.